dynamsoft-docs/license-server-docs/selfhosting/ConfigureReverseProxyUsingNginx.md

 ## Configure SSL

-For security, we should access the Dynamsoft License Server via HTTPS.
+For security, we should access DLS via HTTPS.

 ### Self-signed Certificate